Nigel's Baby Club Diaries

 Playing with Ribbons

 In episode 2 of The Baby Club we were playing with Ribbons.
-Find out how this can help your baby learn and find out which nursery rhymes can help you.
+There are some interesting things you can do with ribbons that you may not be aware of, or thought about.
+Find out how they can help your baby learn and find out which nursery rhymes can help you.

-In episode 4 of The Baby Club we were playing with Socks.
+In episode 7 of The Baby Club we were playing with Bath Toys.
+Most of you have bath toys for your children, many of them love splashing around in the water.
 Find out how this can help your baby learn and find out which nursery rhymes can help you.

 The Baby Club – Episode 9